-Students participating in athletics are required to pay a user fee of \$200 per sport, with the exception of Football, Basketball, and Ice Hockey where a fee of \$260 will apply.
+Students participating in athletics are required to pay a user fee of \$200 per sport, with the exception of Football, www.hanoverschools.org/highschool/athletics contains information, updated frequently on all athletic events.

+Basketball, and Ice Hockey where a fee of \$260 will apply.
 There is a family cap of \$1,000 per school year.
 Financial assistance is available upon request to the Principal or Athletic Director.
 A waiver request form is available on the Hanover High School athletics website.
-Allow requests will be kept confidential.
+All requests will be kept confidential.